JuCoimbra/YOLO_Bicycle/docs/README.md

 # YOLO_Bicycle

 ## Use YOLO_Bicycle
-For use YOLO_Bicycle, clone the git and run:
+For use YOLO_Bicycle, clone the repository and run:

 ```
 make install